 Organising your studies is important, but so is your leisure time.
 Take advantage of the many opportunities to meet other students at our university.
 There’s something for everyone, including sports, music and other activities:

 WILMA (the welcome initiative for foreigners studying in Leipzig) invites you to regular events and numerous excursions in and around Leipzig.
-Here you will discover Leipzig’s cultural scene and get to know well-known cities and regions in eastern Germany.
+Here you will discover Leipzig’s cultural scene and get to know well-known cities and regions in Germany.

 - BUDDY PROGRAMM RUN BY THE STUDENTENWERK